Is It Fair to Accept a Job Offer with 20 Days of Unpaid Work? What Would You Do?

 kanishka-gupta4389396

-I gave an interview in a private limited company and received an offer letter.
+I gave an interview at a private limited company and received an offer letter.
 It stated that I had to do 20 days of unpaid work, and after that, I would be employed with a salary.
 What should I do?

 Madhu.T.K